AM1NOM/Controla/README.md

 6. Install M3 heatset inserts in the 3D-printed case, secure PCB with M3x16 screws.

 ## Firmware
-Firmware and microcontroller code are in `Firmware/code.py`.
+Firmware and microcontroller code are in `Firmware/main.py`.

-## Files of interest
+## Other files
 - PCB and schematic files: [PCB/hackpad.kicad_pcb](PCB/hackpad.kicad_pcb)
 - PCB project files and library: `PCB/` folder
 - 3D models for case: `CAD/` folder

 ## License
 This project is open-source.
-Include your preferred license file in the repository (e.g., `LICENSE`).

----

-If you'd like, I can (a) improve wording, (b) generate a nicer BOM table with prices and distributor links, or (c) add alt text and captions for each screenshot.
-Which would you like next?